xin-huang/sai/docs/userguide/score.md

           --tgt examples/data/1KG.tgt.samples.txt \
           --src examples/data/1KG.nea_den.samples.txt \
           --anc-alleles examples/data/hg19.chr9.example.anc.alleles.bed \
-          --chr-name 9 --stat U --w 0.01 --x 0.5 --y =1 =1 \
+          --chr-name 9 --stat U50 --w 0.01 --y =1 =1 \
           --win-len 40000 --win-step 40000 \
-          --output examples/results/1KG.nea_den.chr9.example.both.U.scores.tsv
+          --output examples/results/1KG.nea_den.chr9.example.both.U50.scores.tsv
 ```

 We provide a BED file to specify the ancestral allele for each variant, based on alignments from [Ensembl](https://ftp.ensembl.org/pub/release-75/fasta/ancestral_alleles/).
 In this example, the `--w`, `--x`, and `--y` arguments define the filtering conditions: the allele frequency of a variant must be less than 0.01 in the reference population, greater than 0.5 in the target population, and fixed (`=1`) in both Neanderthal and Denisovan genomes.
-The output is shown above and can be found [here](https://github.com/xin-huang/sai/blob/main/examples/results/1KG.nea_den.chr9.example.both.U.scores.tsv).
+The output is shown above and can be found [here](https://github.com/xin-huang/sai/blob/main/examples/results/1KG.nea_den.chr9.example.both.U50.scores.tsv).

-To estimate the Q95 statistic for the same data, simply change `--stat U` to `--stat Q95`:
+To estimate the Q95 statistic for the same data, simply change `--stat U50` to `--stat Q95`:

 ```
 sai score --vcf examples/data/1KG.nea_den.chr9.example.vcf.gz \